JumarAlam/final/README.md

 ## Part I: Describe Possibilities and Your Solution (10 marks)

 Create a document consisting of no more than **4 pages** that describes at least 3 different database systems and how they may apply to the problem.
 Provide benefits and challenges with each system.
 Select a particular database system and argue why it is the best choice for this problem.
 Note: The database system chosen does not have to be the same database system that you implement in the second part.
+Relational databases are valid for comparison and to select as the best choice.

 ### Marking Guide